 shorter class format usually evenings 6 -

 9:35 spread over seven non-consecutive evenings.

 - Discuss the attendance policy

 difficult to attend the complete number of

 or more monthly class sessions in order to

 make up the time?

 that are overly lenient in attendance

-policies, as that is a statement that they
+policies, as that may be an unwitting statement that they

 do not themselves value their own product.
 It is important for